benzookapi/shopify-barebone-app-sample/README.md

 ```
 CREATE TABLE shops ( _id VARCHAR NOT NULL PRIMARY KEY, data json NOT NULL, created_at TIMESTAMP NOT NULL, updated_at TIMESTAMP NOT NULL );
 ```
-6. For CLI generated extensions, execute `npm run dev -- --reset` to follow the instruction (choose your partner account, connecting to the exising app, etc.) which registers a draft extensions to your exising app.
-After the command starts successfully, exit with Ctrl+C and go to the created extension and enable the preview (for dev. store installs, it's enough for testing).
+6. For CLI generated extensions, execute `npm run dev -- --reset` and follow its instruction (choose your partner account, connecting to the exising app, etc.) which registers a draft extensions to your exising app.
+After the command starts successfully, exit with Ctrl+C and go to the created extension and enable the preview (it's enough for testing at development  stores).

 7. For updating the extensions, execute `npm run deploy` to apply (upload) your local code to the created extensions.

+8. (For live stores only, you need to create a version of the extension and publish it.
+See [this step](https://shopify.dev/apps/online-store/theme-app-extensions/getting-started#step-7-publish-the-theme-app-extension).)

 # How to install